-Welfare Rights Initiative (WRI) is a grassroots student activist and community leadership training organization, located at Hunter College, City University of New York.
-WRI trains and supports students who have firsthand experience of poverty to effectively promote access to education for all.
-WRI exemplifies a democratic and inclusive process in its work to create systemic changes that lead to economic stability, empowerment and dignity for all families.
+Welfare Rights Initiative (WRI) is a grassroots student advocacy and community leadership training organization, located at Hunter College, City University of New York.
+WRI organizes Hunter with firsthand experience firsthand experience of poverty to create and defend fair and just policies for all CUNY students.
+WRI exemplifies a democratic and inclusive process in its work to create economic stability, empowerment and dignity for all families.
+We believe families receiving welfare should not have to choose between their survival and a chance to lift themselves and their children to higher ground through higher education.

 Dillonna C. Lewis, Welfare Rights Initiative (WRI) Co-Executive Director